tinmanjs/PersonalDiary/README.md

 - Clear the entry textbox when the submit button is clicked

 ### Challenge 10
 - Hide the user's entry by default after it is appended to the entries section

+### Challenge 11
+- Add navigation buttons for each user entry
+- In the handleForm() function, create a new variable named displayEntryButton.
+- Use the document.createElement method to create an HTML button and make that the value of the new variable.
+- Use the innerText property to set the button's inner text to "1";
+- Append the button to the entriesNav div we created on line 5.